 Japanese schools.
 New Japanese school in Suez, Egypt - CC

-Previously, Egypt’s Ministry of Education declared that teachers will be chosen soon to be trained in the Japanese education system, Tokkatsu, which will be applied at 40 Egyptian-Japanese schools in different governorates in September.
+CAIRO – 28 April 2018: Egypt’s Ministry of Education will choose teachers soon to be trained in the Japanese education system, Tokkatsu, which will be applied at 40 Egyptian-Japanese schools in different governorates in September, sources inside the ministry told Egypt Today.

-The sources added that 20,000 teachers have applied to the ministry to receivethe Japanese Tokkatsu education system training.
+The sources added that 20,000 teachers have applied to the ministry for training in the Japanese Tokkatsu education system.